facebookarchive/caffe2/_docs/mobile-integration.md

     return net
 ```

 For non-convolutional (e.g. ranking) workloads, the key computational primitive are often fully-connected layers (e.g. FullyConnectedOp in Caffe2, InnerProductLayer in Caffe, nn.Linear in Torch).
-For these use cases, we fall back to a BLAS library, specifically Accelerate on iOS and Eigen on Android.
+For these use cases, you can fall back to a BLAS library, specifically Accelerate on iOS and Eigen on Android.

 #### Memory considerations